ballerina-guides/integration-tutorials/transform-message-formats/README.md

     }
     ```

-- If the response is not a `ReservationResponse`, log the information at `ERROR` level.
-Return a "NotFound" response if the response is a `http:ClientRequestError` or an "InternalServerError" response if otherwise.
+- If the response is not a `ReservationResponse` record, log the information at `ERROR` level.
+Return a "NotFound" response if the response from the hospital service is a `http:ClientRequestError` response or an "InternalServerError" response otherwise..

     ```ballerina
     log:printError("Reservation request failed", resp);